 Poor countries are indebted and need grants.

-Explore methods for providing concessional finance, for middle-income countries to bolster efforts for provision of global public goods.
+While recognising the importance of maintaining the bulk of concessional resources to the LICs, we will further discuss how to incentivise the most vulnerable, for middle-income countries to bolster efforts for provision of global public goods, including through better use of the vertical funds.

 (What kind of principles/limits to blending: additionality? subsidiarity?).

-Scaling up private capital flows
+Scaling up private capital and shift financial flows consistent with the Paris Agreement goals

 The need for scaling up.
 The numbers.